 DOCUMENTATION

-Overview (MARIA CODE vs MARIA OS)
+Overview (MARIA CODE vs PLANET)

 MARIA is a Structural AGI operating system designed to explicitly model the structure of the world and organizations—OS, rules, flows, and causality—and to help you design, change, and invent those structures.